mattermost/docs/source/channels/search-for-messages.rst

 .. image:: ../images/file-search-filter.png

 .. tip::
-  You can access files recently shared in a channel by:
+  To access files recently shared in a channel:

   - Selecting the |channel-files-icon| icon below the channel name to access files recently shared in that channel.
   - Selecting the channel name, selecting the **View Info** |channel-info| icon, then selecting **Files** in the right pane.